JPBureik/experiment-monitoring/server_setup.md

   * Micro SD Card 128GB
   * 5V USB-C Power Supply
   * 2x 128GB USB thumb drive
-  * Cooling Case for RPI
+  * Cooling Case for RaspberryPi
   * PC with an SD card reader

 #### The instructions below are given for a Linux command line.
 SSH will generally work from the command prompt on Windows 10 and newer.
 Replace text in *italitcs*.